-These spiced beef kebabs by Nik Sharma may have a lot of ingredients, but don’t let that put you off.
-The intense flavors of these beauties, along with the tartness of pickled red onions, are a revelation.
+These spiced beef kebabs by blogger and cookbook author Nik Sharma may have a lot of ingredients, but don’t let that put you off.
+The intense flavors of these spicy beauties, along with the tartness of pickled red onions, are a revelation.
 Indian cooking at its best.

 These spiced beef kebabs are intensely reminiscent of Indian street food.
 Served with a tangy red onion pickle, they’re a wonderful appetizer if you’re in the mood to share or, if you find you simply can’t stop at one, make them more substantial meal with the addition of flatbreads and raita.
 Either way, everyone will be fighting over the last kebab.–Angie Zoobkoff

-When making kebabs, the author of this recipe prefers dried herbs to fresh for mixing into the meat mixture for the simple reason that they contain very little to no water and, hence, are quite a lot more potent in flavor than their fresh counterparts.
+When making kebabs, the author of this recipe prefers dried herbs to fresh for mixing into the meat mixture for the simple reason that dried contain very little to no water and, hence, contain a lot more potency in flavor compared to their fresh counterparts.

 Spiced Beef Kebabs